lsst-dm/dm_dev_guide/usdf/onboarding.rst

    - fill out the SLAC Site Access Portal `form <https://vue.slac.stanford.edu/content/slac-site-access-portal>`__
 - a SLAC ServiceNow ticket is submitted to IT to request the account
-- IT creates the account and sends a link to reset the passwords
+- IT creates the account and sends a link to reset the passwords (note: this will result in 2 accounts at present: a Windows account used for authentication to SDF, and a unix account)
 - do the SLAC Cyber training

 Procedure Details